FCVC loves cats (and dogs), and this month we thought to bring you some kitty tidbits from our friends at Figo:

 Over the millennia, domestic cats have changed quite a bit from their feral ancestors, Felis silvestris (“cat of the forest” or “woods cat”).
 For one thing, they’re smaller.
 Today’s domestic cats typically top out at a weight of approximately 14 pounds, while their wild forbears could tip the scales at up to 25 pounds.
 Also, centuries of eating smaller prey or food from a bowl has made their paws smaller in relation to their bodies, and indoor life has made their fur softer and less dense (though this varies widely by breed).

+Fortunately time has been much kinder in recent years to the celebration of Cat Lovers Month.
+It was not always so.
 As for their personalities, cats are often characterized as independent, fickle, or standoffish when compared with dogs.
 And during the Middle Ages in Europe, there arose the superstition that cats were somehow allied with dark forces such as sorcery and witchcraft.
 The cat’s reputation worsened when in the early 13th century, Pope Gregory IX issued a Papal Bull (or edict) saying that Satan was part cat and that the animal was central to devil worship.
-Sadly, this edict resulted in the murder of thousands of cats, particularly black cats.
+Sadly, this edict resulted in the murder of thousands of felines, particularly black cats.

-The abuses continued under Queen Elizabeth the First, and in 1563 England’s Witchcraft Act associated cats with the dark arts and made anyone who owned a cat suspect.
-Fortunately for cats, civilization did at last move forward, though the black cat remains a symbol of Halloween and is still associated with ill fortune.
+The abuses continued under Queen Elizabeth the First, and in 1563 England’s Witchcraft Act associated kitties with the dark arts and made anyone who owned one suspect.
+Fortunately for our purrfriends, civilization did at last move forward, though the black cat remains a symbol of Halloween and is still associated with ill fortune.